-Prohibited acts that constitute sexual harassment under this policy may take a variety of forms.
+Prohibited acts that constitute sexual harassment may take a variety of forms.
 Examples of the kinds of conduct that may constitute sexual harassment include, but are not limited to:

-- A. unwelcome unwelcome sexual propositions, invitations, solicitations, and flirtations; - B. sexual violence, including Unwanted physical and/or sexual assault contact; - C. threats Threats or insinuations that a person's employment, wages, academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs or events, or other conditions of employment or education may be adversely affected by not submitting to sexual advances; - D. unwelcome Unwelcome verbal expressions, of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, profanity, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls;
+- A. unwelcome sexual propositions, invitations, solicitations, and flirtations; - B. sexual violence, including physical and/or sexual assault; - C. threats or insinuations that a person's academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs or events, or other conditions of education may be adversely affected by not submitting to sexual advances; - D. unwelcome verbal expressions of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls; - E. sexually suggestive objects, pictures, videotapes, audio recordings or literature, placed in the educational environment, which may embarrass or offend individuals; - F. unwelcome and inappropriate touching, patting, or pinching; obscene gestures; - G. a pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to another; - H. remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history;